Abercrombie's online investments, reopening fuel revenue beat

-(Reuters) - Abercrombie & Fitch Co reported a bigger-than-expected 61% jump in first-quarter sales on Wednesday, as the apparel retailer benefited from shoppers returning to stores and its beefed up online business.
+Abercrombie & Fitch Co (ANF.N) reported a bigger-than-expected 61% jump in first-quarter sales on Wednesday, as the apparel retailer benefited from shoppers returning to stores and its beefed up online business.

 Shares rose 6% as the company also posted a surprise quarterly profit and said that the momentum had extended into the current quarter.